temp-remember-to-delete/docker-hy.github.io/data/getting-started.md

 Keep in mind that if you use sudo, containers give you super user access to the computer.

 </text-box>

+## Installing docker-compose

+Linux - For docker-compose, see the [official Docker documentation](https://docs.docker.com/compose/install/), for download/installation instructions.

+Mac - `docker-compose` might be easiest to use.
+There are the [official releases](https://github.com/docker/compose/releases) as well as [Homebrew Formulae](https://formulae.brew.sh/formula/docker-compose#default).
+To get it to function follow [this guide](https://gist.github.com/kaaquist/dab64aeb52a815b935b11c86202761a3).

+Windows - Best to follow the Linux instructions, whilst using WSL2.

 ## Deadline